Noah Boeken: Magic: The Gathering career

+In the late 1990s, Boeken was an accomplished player of Magic: The Gathering who competed internationally.
+He won the Magic: The Gathering 2000 European Championship.

-After his early success in his Magic: The Gathering career, he started playing poker.
+After his success in his Magic: The Gathering career, he focused on playing poker.

 Poker career

 Early career

 Boeken's first major finish in the money was at the 2003 Master Classics of Poker, where he finished 4th in the €200 no-limit hold'em event.
-Eight months later, he played in the $10,000 no-limit hold'em championship of Festa al Lago II in Las Vegas, Nevada where he won.
+Eight months later, he played in the $10,000 no-limit hold'em championship of Festa al Lago II in Las Vegas, Nevada, where he cashed in 22nd place.

 European Poker Tour

 In October 2004, Boeken made the final table of the European Poker Tour (EPT) event in London won by professional John Shipley.
 Boeken made a second EPT final table in January 2005 at the Scandinavian Open in Copenhagen where he defeated professional and Hendon Mob member Ram Vaswani in the final heads-up confrontation.
-Boeken has cashed six times at the EPT and made two final tables.

 World Series of Poker

 Boeken attended the World Series of Poker (WSOP) in 2005 and cashed twice, including at the final table of the $2,500 limit hold'em event.
 He finished 96th out of 6,494 total entries in the Main Event at the 2009 World Series of Poker.